-Note: You can replace 10M with a different file size based on how big your XML file is.
+Note: You can replace 10M with a different file size based on your XML file’s size.

-- Once the XML file starts to import onto your new WordPress.org installation, you will be prompted to select a user to assign the old content to.
+- Once the XML file is imported onto your new WordPress.org installation, you will be prompted to select a user to assign the old content to.
 Choose the user as per your requirements.

 - Be sure to select the option that enables you to import your old attachments.
-This guarantees that your WordPress.com site’s audio, images, and other media files are imported as well.
+This guarantees that your WordPress.com site’s audio, images, and other media files are also imported.

 At this point, you’ve safely moved most of your data from WordPress.com to WordPress.org.
 As an avid blogger, you might have had a whole blogroll set up on your free WordPress site.
-If that’s you then continue on to the next step and if not, you can skip to Step 5.
+If that’s, you then continue to the next step; if not, you can skip to Step 5.

 Step 4: Import Your Blogroll

-By default, WordPress exports all links in Outline Processor Markup Language (OPML) format which is essentially a type of XML format that specifically caters to outlines such as blogrolls.
+By default, WordPress exports all links in Outline Processor Markup Language (OPML) format, a type of XML format that specifically caters to outlines such as blogrolls.

 - Locate your WordPress.com site’s OPML file by visiting the following link: